Santa Fe, New Mexico: Architecture

 After 1912 this style became official: all buildings were to be built using these elements.
 By 1930 there was a broadening to include the "Territorial", a style of the pre-statehood period which included the addition of portales (large, covered porches) and white-painted window and door pediments (and also sometimes terra cotta tiles on sloped roofs, but with flat roofs still dominating).
 The city had become "different".
 However, "in the rush to pueblofy" Santa Fe, the city lost a great deal of its architectural history and eclecticism.
 Among the architects most closely associated with this new style are T. Charles Gaastra and John Gaw Meem.

 By an ordinance passed in 1957, new and rebuilt buildings, especially those in designated historic districts, must exhibit a Spanish Territorial or Pueblo style of architecture, with flat roofs and other features suggestive of the area's traditional adobe construction.
 However, many contemporary houses in the city are built from lumber, concrete blocks, and other common building materials, but with stucco surfaces (sometimes referred to as "faux-dobe", pronounced as one word: "foe-dough-bee") reflecting the historic style.

-In a September 2003 report by Angelou Economics, it was determined that Santa Fe should focus its economic development efforts in the following seven industries: Arts and Culture, Design, Hospitality, Conservation Technologies, Software Development, Publishing and New Media, and Outdoor Gear and Apparel.
-Three secondary targeted industries for Santa Fe to focus development in are health care, retiree services, and food & beverage.
-Angelou Economics recognized three economic signs that Santa Fe's economy was at risk of long-term deterioration.
-These signs were; a lack of business diversity which tied the city too closely to fluctuations in tourism and the government sector; the beginnings of urban sprawl, as a result of Santa Fe County growing faster than the city, meaning people will move farther outside the city to find land and lower costs for housing; and an aging population coupled with a rapidly shrinking population of individuals under 45 years old, making Santa Fe less attractive to business recruits.
-The seven industries recommended by the report "represent a good mix for short-, mid-, and long-term economic cultivation."